LiyaBekyarova/js-algorithms-explained/README.md

  * - mid = 4 → arr[4] = 9 > target → right = 3
  * - mid = 3 → arr[3] = 7 === target → return 3
  */

+🚀 How to Run

+Use Node.js or your browser’s dev console to run examples.

+node binarySearch.js

+Each file is standalone and doesn't rely on any external libraries or bundlers.